 VM instances that only have internal IP addresses (no external IP addresses) can use Private Google Access.
 They can reach the external IP addresses of Google APIs and services.
 The source IP address of the packet can be the primary internal IP address of the network interface or any alias IP address that is assigned to the interface.
-If you disable Private Google Access, the VM instances can no longer reach Google APIs and service; they can only send traffic within the VPC network.
+If you disable Private Google Access, the VM instances can no longer reach Google APIs and services; they can only send traffic within the VPC network.

 Private Google Access has no effect on instances that have external IP addresses.
 Instances with external IP addresses can access the internet, according to the internet access requirements.
 They don't need any special configuration to send requests to the external IP addresses of Google APIs and services.